Consumer AI Tool for Personalized Micro-learning

 A startup preparing to raise, with retention it couldn't explain

 BeFreed is an AI-powered reading platform.
-The idea is good: consume books and ideas faster, without the friction of reading front-to-back.
-But when I joined, users were coming in, trying it once, and leaving.
-The product worked.
-The problem was something else.
+The idea is good: consume books faster but still retain all the knowledge.
+When I joined, users were coming in, trying it once, and leaving.

 02 WHAT I NOTICED

-The drop-off wasn't boredom.
-It was confusion about what to expect.
+The drop-off was confusion about what to expect.

 The original analytics story was: users open the app, start a summary, don't finish it, and leave.
 The obvious fix is to make summaries more engaging.

-But when I looked at where in the flow drop-off happened, it wasn't mid-summary.
+When I looked at where in the flow drop-off happened, it wasn't mid-summary.
 It was earlier, on the product detail page, or right at the start of reading.
-Users weren't losing interest.
-They were deciding, almost immediately, that this wasn't what they had signed up for.
+Users weren't losing interest, rather they were having trouble deciding.

 That suggested a different problem: not engagement, but expectation mismatch.
 Users arrived with one mental model of what the product was, encountered something different, and left.
 Not because the product was bad, because they didn't know how to hold it.